tonifrankola/docs-monitor/troubleshooting/sql-server-express-2012-localdb.md

 ---
 Title: SQL Server Express 2012 LocalDB
 Author: Andrea Budisa
-Description: This article is intended for advanced users, administrators, and IT professionals.
+Description: This article explains how to troubleshoot and fix SQL Server 2012 LocalDB instance.
 Date: 29/06/17
 ---
+This article is intended for advanced users, administrators, and IT professionals.

 If you are using __Microsoft SQL Server 2012 Express LocalDB__ as a database backend with SysKit Monitor, there can be permission issues while attempting to access an existing LocalDB instance using a different username or account.
 These configuration issues can arise when upgrading the application to a new version and using a different user account.

 By default, access to the instance of LocalDB is __limited to its owner__.
 The data contained in the LocalDB is protected by file system access to the database files.